9 Best Ambient AI Medical Scribes 2026

 Which AI scribe is best for primary care?

 Primary care physicians benefit most from AI scribes that handle high-volume, multi-problem encounters efficiently.
-Glass Health is the strongest choice for primary care because it combines ambient scribing with clinical decision support — generating DDx and A&P for each problem in a multi-problem visit, which is the most time-consuming documentation task in primary care.
-Freed is a strong alternative for primary care physicians who want simple, fast notes without CDS.
-Abridge is the choice for primary care physicians in large health systems on Epic.
+Glass Health is the strongest choice in this review for primary care physicians who want ambient scribing plus clinical reasoning in the same documented workflow.
+Freed is a strong alternative for primary care physicians who want simple, fast notes.
+Abridge remains relevant for primary care physicians working inside large Epic-centered health systems.
 Try Glass for primary care.

 Which AI scribe is best for specialists?